 This section describes the XML tags you can use in a Queuing Service configuration file.
-The following diagram and Table 3.1 describe the top-level tags allowed within the root <dds> tag.
+The following diagram and Table 3.1 Top-Level Tags in the Configuration File describe the top-level tags allowed within the root <dds> tag.